VolkerJunginger/AudioCast-TrimUI/README.md

 The channel exists during a game session and is recreated for each game.
 You may need to select it again after changing games.

-This is a **StockUI app ZIP**.
-It is not a `.pak` package and requires no changes to minarch or the RetroArch binary.

 ## ON and OFF

 | ON | OFF |